 Dr. Sugar has always had a passion for two things: caring for animals and caring for the people who love them.
 From this passion, Pawsitive Resources was founded.

-It began over a decade ago after the loss of her beloved dog.
+It began nearly 2 decades ago after the loss of her beloved dog.
 Trying to cope with her own grief, she began searching for a book to help her explain death to her very young daughter.
 She wanted a children’s story that she and her daughter could share together along with a resource to provide some helpful age specific advice about how to explain death to children.
 She never found the book she needed, so she wrote a little story for her daughter in memory of their cherished dog and began her research and continuing education on bereavement in children.

 With the support, encouragement and dedication of her close friend and fellow veterinarian, Dr. Teresa Woolard, this book was published in the hopes of helping other families.
 The goal was to make it easily and readily accessible for veterinarians to provide for their clients with children after the loss of a pet.
 Through the years, with all the wonderful, positive feedback and support from veterinarians, technicians, support staff and clients, Pawsitive Resources expanded to include a number of sympathy resources available to veterinary clinics across Canada.

 Pawsitive Resources provides quality, thoughtful products to assist veterinarians in providing every client with care and support during the loss of a companion animal.
 Pawsitive Resources is a Canadian company and is environmentally conscious in our production and shipment of products.
 Our print products are FSC certified to ensure sustainable forests for all living creatures.

 Dr. Amy Sugar, BSc, D.V.M, CCFP, Pet Bereavement Counselor (APLB Certified)